 About Us / Team / Centre Team

 Hester joined the team as a Centre Co-ordinator in January 2017, having attended the centre for a number of years.
 As well as the day to day running of the centre, Hester is involved in the creation of the programme and overseeing finances.
-Hester also works as a yoga teacher, running regular classes in Norfolk, and retreats around the country (you can find out more about her yoga teaching programme here).
-She'll be running a number of workshops at the centre in 2018.
+Hester also works as a yoga teacher, running regular classes and retreats in Norwich and Norfolk, (you can find out more about her yoga teaching programme here).

-When she's not at the Buddhist Centre, Hester loves being out in nature and going wild swimming throughout the year.
+When she's not at the Buddhist Centre, Hester loves being out in nature, especially at the beach and spending time with her family and friends.

 ‘she who protects spiritual values and is protected by the diamond thunderbolt’